h2oai/h2o-3/h2o-docs/new_look_docs/includes/_DataScienceH2O-Dev.rst

    than this value.

 -  **autoencoder**: Check this checkbox to enable the Deep Learning autoencoder.
-This option is not selected by default. >\ **Note**:
+This option is not selected by default.

-   Cross-validation is not supported when autoencoder is enabled.
+    **Note**: Cross-validation is not supported when autoencoder is enabled.

 -  **max\_runtime\_secs**: Maximum allowed runtime in seconds for model training.
 Use 0 to disable.

--  **autoencoder**: Check this checkbox to enable the Deep Learning autoencoder.
-This option is not selected by default. >\ **Note**:
-   Cross-validation is not supported when autoencoder is enabled.

 -  **class\_sampling\_factors**: (Applicable only for classification and when **balance\_classes** is enabled) Specify the per-class (in